Diagonal complexes for surfaces of finite type and surfaces with involution: Introduction

+(***) Curve complexes (or arc complexes) exist in the literature in different frameworks and settings, see \cite{Thur} and \cite{Harvey} for pioneer papers.
+Oversimplifying, the basic idea is to take a (possibly bordered) surface with a finite set of labeled distinguished points, and to associate a complex with the ground set (that is, the set of vertices) equal to homotopy classes of either closed curves, or curves with endpoints in the distinguished set, or both, as in \cite{KorPap}.
+Simplices correspond to non-intersecting representatives of the homotopy classes.
+The mapping class group has a natural subgroup acting on the complex, so it makes sense to take the quotient space.

+(****) Combinatorial models in the moduli spaces theory is a classical object which is naturally linked to the present research.

-The motivation (*) has led to \cite{GorPan}, where we introduced and studied the complex of pairwise non-intersecting diagonals on an oriented surface (with no punctures so far).
-If the surface is closed, the complex is homotopy equivalent to the space of metric ribbon graphs $RG_{g,n}^{met}$, or, equivalently, to the decorated moduli space $\widetilde{\mathcal{M}}_{g,n}$.
+The motivation (*) has led to \cite{GorPan}, where we introduced and studied the complex of pairwise non-intersecting diagonals on an oriented surface equipped with $n$ marked points.
+If the surface of genus $g$ is closed, the complex is homotopy equivalent to the space of metric ribbon graphs $RG_{g,n}^{met}$, or, equivalently, to the decorated moduli space $\widetilde{\mathcal{M}}_{g,n}= \mathcal{M}_{g,n}\times\mathbb{R}_+^n$.
 For bordered surfaces, we proved in \cite{GorPan} the following: (1) Contraction of a boundary edge does not change the homotopy type of the support of the complex.
 (2) Contraction of a boundary component to a new marked point yields a forgetful map between two diagonal complexes which is homotopy equivalent to the Kontsevich's tautological circle bundle $L_i$.
 (3) In the same way, contraction of several boundary components corresponds to Whitney sum of the tautological bundles.

-The paper \cite{GorPan} deals with the case when each of the boundary components contains at least one marked point.
+It is important that the paper \cite{GorPan} deals with the case when each of the boundary components contains at least one marked point.
 Motivation (**) suggests us to relax this condition.
-In the present paper we allow boundary components without marked points, or \textit{punctures}.
-Elimination of a puncture gives rise to a bundle whose fiber is a surface $\overline{F}$ obtained from $F$ by cutting a hole around each of the marked points, see Section \ref{SecPuncMain}.
-This bundle can be viewed as the combinatorial model to the "universal curve with holes".
+In the present paper we allow boundary components without marked points, or \textit{holes}.
+Filling in a hole gives rise to a bundle whose fiber is a surface $\overline{F}$ obtained from $F$ by eliminating a small disk around each of the marked points, see Section \ref{SecPuncMain}.